saverchenko2002/trigger-lwc/README.md

 ## PACKAGE DEMO PREREQUISITES

+1. Assign yourself with "Demo Set" Permission Set.
-1. Move to "Opportunity Subject Entries" tab and create a few instances with different values in "Subject Entry" field.
+2. Move to "Opportunity Subject Entries" tab and create a few instances with different values in "Subject Entry" field.
-2. In setup move to Opportunity page layout and add "Add tasks" quick action from Lightning Actions list to Opportunity layout actions.
+3. In setup move to Opportunity page layout and add "Add tasks" quick action from Lightning Actions list to Opportunity layout actions.

 ## DEMO STEPS